LUND INSTITUTE OF ADVANCED NEUTRON AND X-RAY SCIENCE

 LINXS fellows have to go through the application procedure for a Fellowship in the application portal, and are recommended by the core group and then appointed by the Management Group.

 Junior fellows are PhD students or postdocs who contribute in-kind in a Working Group.
 Just like research fellows, there needs to be a strong expectation that their involvement will further their current projects and careers.

-In order to both ensure that this is the case and to provide a mark of excellence, junior fellowships are officially vetted and approved by the management group via the application procedure for Individual Fellowships.
+In order to both ensure that this is the case and to provide a mark of excellence, junior fellowships are officially vetted and approved by the Management Group via the application procedure for Fellowships.